artorias-developer/cobalt/docs/github-pages/website/docs/getting-started/installation.md

 ## Requirements

-**Operating System**: Ubuntu 22.04 LTS or newer.
+**Operating system**: Ubuntu 22.04 LTS or newer.
 Other distributions are not officially supported and may require manual adjustments to the installer.

 **Public IP address**: A static public IPv4 address is required so the dashboard and game servers are reachable from the internet.
 A dynamic IP may work but is not recommended for production use.

+**Git**: Required to clone the Cobalt repository.
+Install it via `apt install git` if not already available on your system.

 ## Quick start